pajowu/daylio-visualisations/README.md

 ### Year in pixels

-The first visualisation is using matplotlib to generate grid with one row for each month and one pixel for each day.
+The first visualization is using matplotlib to generate grid with one row for each month and one pixel for each day.
 Black pixels are used if the month has less than 31 days.
 White pixels are days on which no mood was tracked.
-For all other pixels the colorscheme from daylio is used.
+For all other pixels the colour-scheme from daylio is used.

 ![Example year in pixels](examples/year_in_pixels.png)